Obama says deeply concerned about Islamic State threat to Syria's Kobani

-Obama, addressing the defence chiefs in a conference room at the Joint Base Andrews military air base outside Washington also said he is concerned about the Islamic State push in Iraq's Anbar province.
+Obama, addressing the defense chiefs in a conference room at the Joint Base Andrews military air base outside Washington also said he is concerned about the Islamic State push in Iraq's Anbar province.

 He predicted a "long-term campaign" against the militant group and declared the U.S. and allied goal is to destroy Islamic State so it no longer represents a threat in the region or to the world.
 He said the campaign will include progress and setbacks.